Reduce Income Taxes

 Community Property with Right of Survivorship

-Married couples in Arizona who title their home or investment assets as Joint Tenants with Right of Survivorship (JTWROS) lose the benefit of “step-up-in-basis” which results from Community Property ownership.
+Married couples in Arizona who title their home or investment assets as Joint Tenants with Right of Survivorship (JTWROS) lose the benefit of “step-up-in-basis.”
+If ownership is just husband and wife (as Community Property) you get the step up in basis HOWEVER, half will probably have to be probated on the first to die – you do not want that!

 With joint tenant assets, when you die, your spouse only gets a 50% step-up in basis.

-But if you hold your home or investments as Community Property with Right of Survivorship (CPWROS) upon the first to die, the surviving spouse gets 100% tax free step-up in basis.
+But if you title assets as Community Property with Right of Survivorship (CPWROS) upon the first to die, the surviving spouse gets 100% tax free step-up in basis avoiding any taxable gain on future sales.

 On your personal residence you may qualify for the $500,000 capital gain exclusion for married couples.
 But in order to get the $500,000 home exclusion the surviving spouse has to sell the property in the year of the death, otherwise the exclusion is $250,000, the same as for single people.

-Of the nine states that are community property states only a few of them, including Arizona and California, recognize the title of CPWROS.
-We are fortunate in Arizona that we can take advantage of the favorable tax treatment if you change title of assets to CPWROS.
+Of the nine states that are community property states only five - including Arizona - recognize the title of CPWROS.

 Other considerations: